-Essays earning a score of 4 inadequately analyze the strategies Sanders uses to develop his perspective about moving.
+Essays earning a score of 4 inadequately analyze how Fridman develops his argument.
 The prose generally conveys the student's ideas but may suggest immature control of writing.

-3 Essays earning a score of 3 meet the criteria for a score of 4 but demonstrate less success in analyzing the strategies Sanders uses to develop his perspective about moving.
+3 Essays earning a score of 3 meet the criteria for a score of 4 but demonstrate less success in analyzing how Fridman develops his argument.
 The essays may show less control of writing.